ethereum/go-ethereum/cmd/devp2p/README.md

 - `-les-server` filters nodes by LES server support
 - `-snap` filters nodes by snap protocol support

+For example, given a node set in `nodes.json`, you could create a filtered set containing up to 20 eth mainnet nodes which also support snap sync using this command:

+    devp2p nodeset filter nodes.json -eth-network mainnet -snap -limit 20

 ### Discovery v4 Utilities

 The `devp2p discv4 ...` command family deals with the [Node Discovery v4][discv4]